alukosdev/ccsp/reference/glossary.md

 !!!
 RSL is measured in *percentage*.
 !!!
+==- Redundancy
+Deploying duplicate devices that can take over active operation if the primary device fails.
+==- Reservations
+A reservation creates a guaranteed *minimum* resource allocation that the host must meet.
+==- Resiliency
+The ability to restore normal operations after a disruptive event.
+Redundancy is the foundation of resiliency.
 ==- Return on Investment (ROI)
 A term used to describe a profitability ratio.